EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     else:
         return redirect(url_for("login"))
 ```
-First I made a Flask route to add comments on posts.
+To make the user ablt to add a comment in a post, first I made a Flask route to add comments on posts.
 The route is specified as "/post/int:post_id/add_comment", where "int:post_id" is a URL parameter that specifies the ID of the post receiving the comment.
 Then I made a function called add_comment that handles the POST request for addinf a comment to a post.
 The "post_id" parameter is passed in from the URL parameter.

 When a user submits a comment on a post, the function first checks if the user is logged in by checking for the 'user_id' cookie in the request.
 If the user is not logged in, the code redirects them to the login page.
 If the user is logged in, the code retrieves the user_id from the cookie and the comment from the form data submitted by the user.